TristanCantatGaudin/api-store-chess-games/README.md

       "Opening": "string"
     }'

 This one uses pydantic, with all arguments optional except the PGN string.
+Internally, a `date_added` field is then automatically added, but can't be set manually.

+### POST on `add_game_from_lichess`

+One single argument, fetches a game from lichess and parses it into our pydantic model.

 ## Usage